karatedava/DUCKEYE/README.md

 ## Overview

 DUCKEYE is a versatile toolbox tailored for monitoring duckweed cultivation.
-It leverages machine learning to analyze images of duckweed, providing insights into water coverage and biomass prediction.
+It leverages machine learning to analyze images of duckweed trays, estimating water coverage and biomass amount.
 The system is lightweight, requiring only a camera capable of sending images to a processing unit (e.g., a small laptop).
 For detailed hardware requirements, see the [Hardware Setup](#hardware-setup) section.

 ---

 ## How It Works

+DUCKEYE can process raw images (even taken by your phone) of any size.
+All images get resized to standardized input size for given processing tools.

-DUCKEYE processes images of duckweed cultivation setups to estimate key parameters like water coverage and biomass.
+DUCKEYE processes images of duckweed cultivation trays t.
 Using machine learning models, it analyzes raw images and generates detailed outputs stored in the `outputs` directory.
 The toolbox supports both local execution and a user-friendly web application, making it accessible for testing on mobile devices with cameras.

 ---